Interview Training for Your Staff: Tips and Resources

-A standard interview process based on consistent, replicable policies helps ensure that hiring managers select candidates who meet consistent standards for your company.
+A standard interview process based on consistent, replicable policies helps ensure that, during the hiring process, your managers select candidates who meet consistent standards for your company.

-Before they take on their new role as hiring managers, employees will need tools to help them understand how to conduct an interview and make good hiring choices.
+It may seem obvious, but it should be stated that the people who will be managing a new employee should also be involved in the hiring process.
+However, before they take on their role as hiring managers, employees need tools to help them understand how to conduct an interview and make good hiring choices.

 Step One: Know the Job

 Knowing how to conduct an interview starts with having an understanding about the job being filled.
 Ronald Burke, professor of Organizational Behavior at York University in Canada, suggests writing out job descriptions and listing the behaviors and attitudes associated with success in each position.

 One approach is to have the person who’s currently in the job write down what they do and what traits made them competent.
 Or, if someone wasn’t doing a good job, list the things that were missing in the current (or former) employee that need to be found in the new employee.

 Use the list of desired job skills and attributes as a roadmap for your new hiring managers to use as they learn how to conduct an interview.
 The list can also double as a benchmark to measure for alignment between the organization’s needs at each step of the hiring process.
 It can be used to create job postings, screen applicants, develop interview questions, and create an evaluation sheet to compare candidates.